-Students should be available for classes Monday through Friday 8am-5pm.
-Occasional weekend and evening time may be scheduled.
-Program courses, lectures and exams may need to be moved on short notice.
+Students will be available for Didactic Phase classes Monday through Friday 8am-5pm.
+Students will be available according to the preceptor schedule; at minimum 40 hours per week (full time status) averaged over the course of the rotation.
+Clinical Phase students are also required to attend any scheduled call back days or activities as scheduled.
+Occasional weekend and evening time may be scheduled during both phases of the program.
+Program course schedules and events may need to be moved on short notice.
 Students will be notified and expected to attend.
-It is expected that medical and personal appointments be scheduled around the class and preceptorship schedules when possible.
+It is expected that medical and personal appointments be scheduled around the class and clinical rotation schedules when possible.